unity-sds/app-pack-generator/README.md

                 This can be either a commit hash, a branch name, or a tag name.
                 This field will be used as part of the naming scheme for the resulting docker image.
                 Because of this, capital letters and some special characters are forbidden in this name.
-                Valid characters include lowercase letters, numbers, and the '-' character This parameter is required.",
+                Valid characters include lowercase letters, numbers, and the '-' character.
+                This parameter is required.",
         },
         "variables[process]": {